-Roof Lanterns are becoming more and more popular in homes around the UK, and lantern roof blinds have been growing in popularity year by year.
+Roof lanterns are becoming more and more popular in homes around the UK, and lantern roof blinds have been growing in popularity year by year.
 A traditional lantern roof is a rectangular or square shape.
 Recently we were contacted by a customer in Brighton.
 They were who looking for something slightly different: a lantern roof blind which was triangular.

 At Conservatory Blinds Limited we specialise in offering blinds for unusual shaped glazing, so this project was an interesting challenge for our sales and installation team.
 With years of experience making and fitting blinds for a wide range of shapes in a conservatory; we knew we’d be able to find a solution to a problem like this.

 In this case, we were able to cover the area with just a single blind.
 Like a normal lantern roof blind, the blind runs horizontally across the base of the lantern roof; rather than having multiple blinds fitted next to the glass.
 Using a similar frame to our standard lantern roof blinds, the shaped triangular lantern roof blind was able to cover the area with no edge gaps.
 This meant the blind can neatly retract away when not in use.
 While the blind itself may look simple, it was actually a deceptively complex blind to both make and fit.